shaneiadt/Ramblings/pages/2021/astro-web-framework.md

 - This is a big one....it ships with **NO JAVASCRIPT**!
 JS component bundles are added on an opt-in basis with some cool ways to lazy-load.
 - It brings components directly into your markdown files akin to [MDX](https://mdxjs.com/).

-Definitely worth checking out and expect it to be hitting the shelves sometime in the near future :muscle:
+Definitely worth checking out and expect it to be hitting the shelves sometime in the near future.